 We should ask who is driving innovation.
 Are we ready to hand over control of our cars and our futures to the developers of self-driving cars?
 Can we anticipate the politics of self-driving cars?
 How should we imagine alternative futures?
 What do members of the public think?
 How should new technologies be governed?

-The Driverless Futures? project is led by Dr Jack Stilgoe.
-It runs from January 2019 to December 2021.
-It is a collaboration between University College London and UWE Bristol, funded by the UK Economic and Social Research Council.
+The Driverless Futures? project was led by Professor Jack Stilgoe.
+It ran from January 2019 to March 2022, as a collaboration between University College London and UWE Bristol, funded by the UK Economic and Social Research Council.